svnoak/neckenml-analyzer/CONTRIBUTING.md

 - Release notes
 - Git commit history

-Thank you for contributing to Neckenml Analyzer!
+Thank you for contributing to NeckenML Analyzer!
 Your efforts help preserve and promote Swedish folk music culture through technology.